Two bedroom cooperative search leads to West 85th Street

 The market for two bedroom properties in these areas was extremely competitive, with low inventory, plenty of strong and aggressive buyers, and lots of bidding wars.
-Our strategy was to consider only properties in excellent condition with exceptional locations, and bid tactically based on property valuations through comparables.
+Our strategy was to consider only properties in excellent condition with exceptional locations, and bid tactically based on property valuations through comps.
 We remained as objective as possible in our offers and did not allow emotion or competition to drive the bidding beyond what the property was worth.
 This focus on rigorous objectivity allowed us to remain confident in bidding wars; we walked away from a property in the West 60s on principle because we felt that the competition had driven the level of risk beyond an acceptable threshold.

 Eventually we found a large two bedroom, two bathroom property in a cooperative on West 85th Street in the heart of the Upper West Side.
 Unfortunately the property already had a verbally-accepted offer from a buyer who planned to combine the unit with an adjacent one bedroom apartment.
 But that deal seemed tenuous and we felt there was still an opportunity.
-We made a full-ask offer that clearly communicated our clients’ impressive financial credentials, guaranteed a swift closing timeline, and made certain other concessions on terms of the deal.
+We made a full-ask offer that clearly communicated Drew and Lisa's impressive financial credentials, guaranteed a swift closing timeline, and made certain other concessions on terms of the deal.
 Knowing that the sellers had already moved to the suburbs and were sitting on a vacant property, we hoped to incentivize them to continue with us instead.